Enhancing Care Coordination in Healthcare: The Significance of EHRs in Facilitating Communication Among Providers and Patients

 Benefits of EHRs in Care Coordination

-The advantages of EHRs are multi-faceted:
+The benefits of EHRs are diverse:

 Integrating EHRs with Healthcare Initiatives